JiangRenDevOps/DevOpsLectureNotes/WK1-ProjectsMotivation/SSH.md

 This is to demo how to use SSH.

+# Pre-requisite

+A Linux box or a Macbook

 # Task 1: Generate a ssh key pair and send your public key to the channel
 Command:
 ```